-Head into the backcountry with the best backpacking backpacks of 2021.
+Head into the backcountry with one of the best backpacking backpacks of 2022.
 From budget-friendly options to ultra-comfortable picks, we’ve got you covered.

-Whether you’re going on a short overnight trip or a months-long thru-hike, finding the best backpacking backpack is key to success.
-It not only needs to hold the necessary gear, but it should be also comfortable enough that you don’t spend the day fidgeting or thinking about your pack.
+Whether you’re going on a short overnight trip or a months-long thru-hike, finding the best backpacking backpack is fundamental to success.
+It not only needs to hold all your necessary gear, but it should also be comfortable enough that you don’t spend the day fidgeting or thinking about your pack.

-After lots of research and miles upon miles testing, we found the best packs for every use and budget.
-Since no single pack works for everyone out there, we’ve broken the list into categories so you can find the right fit.
-And if you need more help choosing, be sure to check out the buyer’s guide at the end of this article.
+After loads of research and miles upon miles of rigorous testing, we found the best packs for every use and budget.
+Because no single pack works for everyone, we’ve broken the list into categories to help you find the perfect fit.
+If you find you need more help choosing, be sure to check out the buyer’s guide at the end of this article.

 Best Overall: Osprey Aether & Ariel 55

-The Osprey Aether and Ariel 55 are recently updated versions of two of Osprey’s bestselling styles.
-Packed with features and thoroughly well-designed, the Aether and Ariel are our choices for the best overall backpacking pack.
+The Osprey Aether ($270) and Ariel 55 ($270) are recently updated versions of two of Osprey’s bestselling styles.
+Packed with features and thoroughly well-designed, the functionality and comfort of the Aether and Ariel make them our first choices for the best backpacking packs.

 Other noteworthy features include an internal hydration bladder sleeve, dual ice axe loops, and a versatile compression system that offers additional exterior storage.